baeolophus/TAGS_shiny_version/README.md

 - Show/refresh edited values: FIXME

  ## Step 6.
 Generate coordinates
 - 6A.
-Generate edited twilights for coordinate calculation
+Generate edited twilights for coordinate calculation: this step creates lat/long coordinates in decimal degrees using the function GeoLight::coord and shows them in a table on the TAGS page.
 - 6B.
-Generate map from edited twilights
+Generate map from edited twilights: this step takes the coordinates from Step 6A and plots them using ggplot2.

-  - Documentation for the underlying Geolight R package is at https://github.com/slisovski/GeoLight and explains how daylight changes are calculated.
+Documentation for the underlying Geolight R package is at https://github.com/slisovski/GeoLight and explains how twilights are calculated.

  ## Step 7.
 Download data
 Data can be downloaded as a .csv file in three formats.